 The system may begin to become noticeably sluggish.
 You may begin to see higher utility bills because the system is working much harder than it should.
 If any of the signs occur, the system needs to be drained.

 Draining the system regularly affects the lifespan of the unit.
 If the system is drained often, the unit’s performance will remain consistent.
-If not drained, the system will have to be replaced often.
+If not drained, the system will have to be repaired and even replaced often.